DiSSCo/ecoi_infrastructure_deployer/README.md

     - the security groups
     - elastic/public IPs

-3. Open an admin command line console in your machine, here the process is different for production and test
+3. Open an admin command line console in your machine.
+Vagrant always requires a 'box' to run, even though in the case of aws provider all configuration can be given in the Vagrantfile.
+Run `vagrant box add aws-empty-box https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box` to install the dummy box on your machine.

+4. Now, the further process is different for production and test:

 ###### Note:
 If an error occurs when Vagrant trys to auto-install the specified plugins, try to install them manually from the command line, i.e. run `vagrant plugin install fog-ovirt --plugin-version 1.0.1 && vagrant plugin install aws-sdk-s3 && vagrant plugin install vagrant-aws`